 Iowa’s penal code covers hate crimes committed on the basis of sexual orientation but not gender identity.
 A bill proposing to add gender identity to Iowa’s hate crime law protection was initially approved in March 2016 by the Senate but subsequently died without a vote in the House.

-Iowa does not prohibit private insurance providers from excluding transgender care from coverage.
+Iowa does not prohibit private insurance providers or Medicaid from excluding transgender care from coverage.